Black Eye Technologies

 The Mission

-Black Eye Technologies is camera plugin for the Unreal Engine which will revolutionize how you create shots for film, games, pre-visualization and any project with a camera.
+Black Eye Technologies is camera plugin for Unreal Engine which revolutionizes how you create shots for cinematics, gameplay, live events, mocap stages, pre-visualization and any project with a camera.

-Our powerful system will transform your shot creation process.
-Imagine tools that understand your vision, adapting fluidly to changing scenarios.
-They intuitively maintain the framing and positioning you desire, ensuring that your vision is continuously realized as the scene evolves.
+Our powerful system transforms how you work with cameras in UE.
+Imagine tools that fluidly adapt to changing scenarios, intuitively maintaining the framing and positioning you desire, ensuring that your vision is continuously realized as the scene evolves.

-Iterate instantly in real time—whether in edit or play mode.
+Iterate instantly in real time – whether in edit or play mode.
 Make changes on the fly, and your adjustments are saved automatically, even while the project is running.
-This is a true revolution in camera workflow.

 Born from passion and frustration, our tools are designed to reshape how you approach 3D cameras, no matter the discipline.